grommunio/grommunio-documentation/admin/manual_core.rst

 nginx support package
 ---------------------

-We have a package that contains the first set of premade configuration fragments for nginx.
-Do install the ``grommunio-common`` package.
+The ``grommunio-common`` package contains the initial configuration fragments for nginx.
+Install it.

 .. code-block:: sh